 There are times that I've spoken with people about baking to find that they don't bake.
 Not because they don't want to, but because they're intimidated by it.
-It got me thinking about how I make a lot of my recipes involved and complicated, but that there are some easy-to-make gems on my blog.
-I've gathered them up for you here: 15+ Beginner Baker Recipes!
+It got me thinking about how I make a lot of my recipes involved and complicated, but that there are some easy-to-make gems on my blog!
+I've gathered them up for you here: 15+ Easy Beginner Baking Recipes!

-When I was thinking about Beginner Baker Recipes, a few things came to mind:
+When I was thinking about dessert recipes for beginners, a few things came to mind:

-- If you're a beginning baker, it's possible/likely that you don't have special kitchen equipment.
-As such, none of these recipes require any speciality equipment.
+- No special equipment - If you're a beginner baker, it's possible/likely that you don't have special kitchen equipment.
+As such, none of these recipes require any specialty equipment.
 That includes mixers and food processors.
 The recipe may state to use a mixer for ease of mixing, but it isn't necessary!

-- If you're *really* starting out, you might not have basic kitchen equipment.
+- Resources for Basic Baking Supplies - If you're *really* starting out, you might not have basic kitchen equipment.
 At the end of this post (following the recipes), I've included a list of basic equipment along with links to where you can buy them.
-The links are either items that I use myself, or something similar to what I use in my kitchen.
+The links are either items that I use myself, or something similar to what I use in my own kitchen.

 Cookies and bars are the easiest of easy!
 If you're just starting out, this is the section for you.
 Nothing intimidating here, and all super delicious.